th2-net/th2-json-stream-provider-py/README.md

 ### 0.0.6

-* Added papermill custom engine to reuse it for notebook execution
+* Added papermill custom engine to reuse it for notebook execution.
+  A separate engine is registered for each notebook and unregistered after 1 hour out-of-use time by default.
 * update local run with jupyter-notebook:
   * updated th2-rpt-viewer:
     * `JSON Reader` page pulls execution status each 50 ms instead of 1 sec